 Don’t use cotton swabs or other objects to try to get wax out.
 You'll just push it farther into your ear canal and make it more likely to get impacted.
 Your ear might hurt, itch, discharge gunk, or get infected.
 You could even lose your hearing for a while.

 You can treat mildly impacted ears at home with an over-the-counter kit.
-Or you might place a few drops of baby oil or hydrogen peroxide in your ears to soften hardened wax.
-Better yet, go see your doctor.
-She can get the wax out without damage.
+Or go see your doctor if the wax has hardened.
+She can get the wax out without damaging the eardrum.

 Most of the time, your ear does a great job of keeping pressure equal on both sides of your eardrum.
 That little pop you feel when you swallow is part of the process.
 But quick changes, like when you’re on an airplane or in an elevator, can throw off the balance.
 Your ear miight hurt, and you could have trouble hearing.